lixilinx/FilterbanksBestPractices/README.md

 ### Remove the systemic phase biases

-One common neglect when dealing with the phases, say phase unwrapping, is to ignore the systemic or structural bias of phases for most signals that I have summarized as below.
+One common neglect when dealing with the phases, say phase unwrapping, is to ignore the systemic or structural bias of phases for signals from a random process.
+I summarize these biases in the figure below.
+Note that E here takes ensemble average, or time average for a stationary ergodic process.
 Generally, these systemic biases cannot be put into a single smooth function of frame and bin indices as the resultant partial differential equation (PDE) is inconsistent with arbitrarily fine grids of time and frequency.
-This inconsistency should be expected: the phase representation is succinct without assuming any further structures of the signals.
+This inconsistency should not be a surprise: the phase representation is already succinct without assuming any further structures of the signals.

 <img src="https://github.com/lixilinx/PracticalFilterbanks/blob/main/nature_of_phase.svg" width="400" />